aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/contents-management/working-with-bookmarks/_index.md

 The entire Bookmark (*including the bookmarked content*) can be encapsulated within the True part of the IF field using Aspose.Words.
 It can be in such a way that the IF field contains a nested Merge Field in the expression (*Left of Operator*) and depending upon the value of Merge Field, the IF field shows or hides the content of Bookmark in Word Document.
 The following code example demonstrates how to show/ hide bookmarks.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Bookmarks-ShowHideBookmarks-ShowHideBookmarks.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Bookmarks-ShowHideBookmarks-ShowHideBookmarks.cpp" >}}